dokwork/scala2-project.g8/README.md

 # scala-project.g8

-This is a template for scala projects.
-It include `.travis.yml` file, some common dependencies like loging, configs and tests and some plugins:
+This is a template for scala projects which includes `.travis.yml` file, some common dependencies like loging, configs and tests and plugins:

 * sbt-scoverage
 * sbt-coveralls